karsha19/online-CV/README.md

 # My Online CV

-This repository showcases the HTML files for "My Online CV", a website I developed as part of a personal project.
+This repository showcases the HTML files for "My Online CV", a task I completed as part of my bootcamp in software engineer.

 ## Description